signalapp/Signal-iOS/BUILDING.md

 In the TARGETS area of the General tab, change the Team dropdown to your own.
 You will need to do that for all the listed targets, for ex.
-Signal, SignalShareExtension, and SignalMessaging.
+Session, SessionShareExtension, and SessionPushNotificationExtension.
 You will need an Apple Developer account for this.

 On the Capabilities tab, turn off Push Notifications and Data Protection, while keeping Background Modes on.
 The App Groups capability will need to remain on in order to access the shared data storage.
-The App ID needs to match the SignalApplicationGroup string set in TSConstants.h.

-If you wish to test the Documents API, the iCloud capability will need to be on with the iCloud Documents option selected.

 Build and Run and you are ready to go!